TheJade1111/3D_Model_Viewer/README.md

-# IKARUS 3D Model Viewer - Deployment Documentation (Render)
+# 3D Model Viewer - Deployment Documentation (Render)

-This document outlines the steps to deploy the IKARUS 3D Model Viewer application to the internet using **Render** for both the backend (Node.js/Express server) and the frontend (React application).
+This document outlines the steps to deploy the 3D Model Viewer application to the internet using **Render** for both the backend (Node.js/Express server) and the frontend (React application).

 ## Prerequisites